dobyrch/termboy-go/README.md

 If you're an Arch Linux user, you can download Term Boy from the [AUR](https://aur.archlinux.org/packages/termboy).
-After compilation, the binary will be installed at /usr/bin/termboy.
+After compilation, the binary will be installed as */usr/bin/termboy*.

 Users of other distros can download and build Term Boy by running `go get github.com/dobyrch/termboy-go`.
 Start Term Boy by running